abhisheks008/DL-Simplified/Resume Screning Model/Model/README.md

 ### Confusion matrix for Stochastic Gradient Descent Algorithm
 ![confusion_matrix_SGD](https://user-images.githubusercontent.com/86421205/184983825-5244289e-1583-4ac6-908d-fe0eb37bd7c9.png)

-By viewing Confusion Matrix it is easily deduced that RFC model is the best model for this project.
+By viewing Confusion Matrix it is easily deduced that SGD model is the best model for this project.

 **ACCURACIES**